-Candlestick, watering “can”, plant pot, gift basket and rug – those are the five upcycled ideas for your home that you’ll read about there.
+What household items can be upcycled, you ask?
+Candlestick, watering “can”, plant pot, gift basket, and rug – those are the five upcycled ideas for your home that you’ll read about here.
 Let these ideas jumpstart your brain to other ways you can repurpose and reuse materials already in your house.

 Here are some upcycles we’ve made simply and easily with leftover packaging components.